wireapp/wire-server-deploy/offline/docs.md

 * Similarly `elasticsearch_network_interface` and `minio_network_interface`
   should be set to the private network interface to too.

-### Configuring restund
+### Configuring Restund

 Restund is deployed for NAT-hole punching and relaying.
 So that 1-to-1 calls can be established between Wire users.
 Restund needs to be directly publicly reachable on a public IP.

-If you need restund to listen on a different interface than the default gateway, set `restund_network_interface`
+If you need Restund to listen on a different interface than the default gateway, set `restund_network_interface`

-If the interface on which restund is listening does not know its own public IP (e.g. because it is behind NAT itself) extra configuration is neccessary.
-Please provide the public IP on which restund is available as `restund_peer_udp_advertise_addr`
+If the interface on which Restund is listening does not know its own public IP (e.g. because it is behind NAT itself) extra configuration is necessary.
+Please provide the public IP on which Restund is available as `restund_peer_udp_advertise_addr`.

+Due to this *NAT-hole punching* relay purpose and depending on where the Restund instance resides within your network topology, it could be used to access private services.
+We consider this to be unintended and thus set a couple of network rules on a Restund instance.
+If egress traffic to certain private network ranges should still be allowed, you may adjust `restund_allowed_private_network_cidrs` according to your setup.

 ### Marking kubenode for calling server (SFT)

 The SFT Calling server should be running on a kubernetes nodes that are connected to the public internet.
 If not all kubernetes nodes match these criteria, you should specifically label the nodes that do match these criteria, so that we're sure SFT is deployed correctly.